alexa-games/litexa/docs/book/gadgets-custom-interfaces.md

 * add a handler `token` (unless one was specified)
 * create a `CustomInterfaceController.StartEventHandler` directive and attach it to the pending skill response
 * persist the handler token in memory (`@__lastCustomEventHandlerToken`), for validation of received events
-* deprecate any previously started event handler for the same namespace, if still alive
+* start ignoring any previously started event handler for the same namespace, if there is one that hasn't expired
 :::

 The last started event handler can be halted with `stopCustomEventHandler`: